uqlibrary/technology-training/intro_to_programming/intro_to_programming.md

 `list.files()` lists all the files in a directory.

-Let's do some more complex operations by combining two functions:
+Let’s do some more complex operations by combining two functions:

 `ls()` lists the objects in the current R environment.
 For example, try running the `ls()` function after executing the command `num3 <- 42`.

 You can remove *all* the objects in the environment by using `ls()` as the value for the `list` argument:

     rm(list = ls())

-> Arguments can be named, or can be automatically matched if used in order.
+> Arguments can be named, or can be automatically matched if used in
+> order.

 ### Packages

 Base R contains quite a few functions, and you can already build most things from scratch.

 However, other people have already developped many functions for specific uses, and made them available to all via **packages**.

 We can install packages with a command.
 For example, to install the package `praise`:

 ``` r
 install.packages("praise")